lukkesreysandeur/tp/docs/UserGuide.md

 layout: page
 title: Patientist User Guide
 ---
-Patientist is a desktop app used for managing patients and staff within a medical facility.
-This application is optimised for use via a Command Line Interface (CLI), while still having a Graphical User Interface (GUI) for users to fall back on.
-If you are a strong typist and are familiar with the system, Patientist can get your tasks done faster and more reliably than traditional GUI based apps.
+Patientist is command-line interface (CLI) based desktop app that is designed to streamline patient and staff management for small clinics and hospitals.
+Its intuitive interface is easy to navigate, and its command-based system is straightforward and efficient.
+With just a few keystrokes, you can access patient records, add todos and manage your staff, making it easy for you to get tasks done faster and more reliably than traditional GUI based apps.

 ![MainScreen](images/Ui.png)